Main Session on Artificial Intelligence | IGF 2023

 The comparison of AI with the International Atomic Agency was mentioned but deemed difficult due to the various uses and applications of AI.
 The discussion acknowledged that AI has vast potential in different domains, making it challenging to compare directly with an established institution like the International Atomic Agency.

 Finally, it was suggested that an independent multi-stakeholder panel should be implemented for important technologies that act as infrastructure.
-This proposal was seen as a way to enhance responsible governance and decision-making regarding crucial technological developments.
+This proposal was supported by one of the speakers, Clara, and was seen as a way to enhance responsible governance and decision-making regarding crucial technological developments.

 In conclusion, the discussion on responsible AI governance highlighted the significance of technical standards, the need for a combination of top-down and bottom-up approaches, capacity building, protection of vulnerable communities, the effectiveness of voluntary standards, incentives for adoption, the limitations of self-regulatory measures, the role of cooperation and feedback mechanisms in achieving global governance, the importance of transparency and global regulation, the agility of generative AI, and the importance of conformity assessments for high-risk AI applications.
 Additionally, the proposal for an independent multi-stakeholder panel for crucial technologies was seen as a way to enhance responsible governance.